pal1000/mesa-dist-win/buildscript/readme.md

 - [CMake 32 or 64 bit](https://cmake.org/download/#latest);

-This script was tuned to use the zipped version as it sets PATH at runtime.
-Extract in `.\cmake`.
+You may use the installer or you can extract the zipped version in `.\cmake`.
 - Mingw-w64 i686 and x86_64;

 Optional.
 Download web-installer from [here](https://sourceforge.net/projects/mingw-w64/).
 You need to run web installer once for each target architecture (i686 means 32-bit, x86_64 means 64-bit).
 Install in `.\mingw-w64\x86` for 32-bit builds and `.\mingw-w64\x64` for 64-bit builds.
 You need both as each one can only build for their matching architecture.
 Leave all other setings as default.
 You only need mingw-w64 if you want to build S3 texture compression library.
 Teoretically mesa could be built the same way but [it doesm't work due to a Scons bug](https://bugs.freedesktop.org/show_bug.cgi?id=94072).